syncfusion-content/ej2-grid-docs/ej2-javascript/grid/style-and-appearance/editing.md

 domainurl: ##DomainURL##
 ---

-# Editing in ##Platform_Name## Grid component
+# Editing in ##Platform_Name## Grid control

-You can customize the appearance of editing-related elements in the Syncfusion ##Platform_Name## Grid component using CSS.
+You can customize the appearance of editing-related elements in the Syncfusion ##Platform_Name## Grid control using CSS.
 Below are examples of how to customize various editing-related elements.

 ## Customizing the edited and added row element